The wave operator representation of quantum and classical dynamics: Introduction

-The remainder of this paper is outlined as follows - Sec.\ref{Sec:purification} borrows from the field of quantum information to express the wave operator in a purified form.
-This is then exploited in Sec.\ref{SecBoppOp} to introduce Bopp operators into the wave operator description.
-Equipped with this formulation, in Sec.\ref{Sec:phasespace} it is possible to identify the phase-space representation of the wave operator with the Wigner function, while in Sec.\ref{SecClassicalLimit} we use it to demonstrate that the classical limit of the wave operator description reduces exactly to the KvN representation of classical dynamics.
-Sec.\ref{Sec:Imaginarytime} then applies the same technique to the imaginary time Bloch equation, where we are able to derive a semi-classical correction to the equilibrium state of a system, and illustrate its effect using the examples of a quadratic and quartic oscillator.
-The paper then concludes with a summary of key findings, as well as outlining both open questions and future research directions.
+The remainder of this paper is outlined as follows - Sec.~\ref{Sec:purification} borrows from the field of quantum information to express the waveoperator in a purified form.
+This is then exploited in Sec.~\ref{SecBoppOp} to introduce Bopp operators into the waveoperator description.
+Equipped with this formulation, in Sec.~\ref{Sec:phasespace} it is possible to identify the phase-space representation of the waveoperator with the Wigner function, while in Sec.~\ref{SecClassicalLimit} we use it to demonstrate that the classical limit of the waveoperator description reduces exactly to the KvN representation of classical dynamics.
+Sec.~\ref{Sec:Imaginarytime} then applies the same technique to the imaginary time Bloch equation, where we are able to derive a semi-classical correction to the equilibrium state of a system, and illustrate its effect using the examples of a quadratic and quartic oscillator. { Sec.~\ref{sec:nonlinearity} demonstrates two further scenarios, one in which linear waveoperator dynamics leads to nonlinear dynamics in the density matrix, and a complementary case where the opposite relationship occurs.} The paper then concludes with a summary of key findings, as well as outlining both open questions and future research directions.